Tattenhall: Governance

 The unitary authority of Cheshire West and Chester Council replaced Chester City Council and Cheshire County Council on 1 April 2009.
 The Tattenhall electoral ward includes the villages of Beeston, Burwardsley and Handley, stretching east to Tilstone Fearnall and south to Broxton.
 In the 2001 census, the total population of the ward was recorded at 4,374.

-Tattenhall is within the parliamentary constituency of Eddisbury.
+Tattenhall is within the parliamentary constituency of Chester South and Eddisbury.

+There are fifteen parish councillors for Tattenhall and District, with the most recent election taking place on 4 May 2023, although it was uncontested.